theatrical presentations

 The Marvelous Puppet Show: An Illuminated Lecture

 In The Marvelous Puppet Show, the author of Don Quixote gives us a story of charlatans who con an audience of nervous villagers.
 As it dissects the foibles of belief and belonging, Cervantes' interlude play poses uncomfortable questions for the here and now.
 This event combined scholarship about the play presented by Dr. Barbara Fuchs with performances by actors from theatre dybbuk.
-It was presented in partnership with Diversifying the Classics at UCLA and First Congregational Church of Los Angeles.
+It was originally presented in partnership with Diversifying the Classics at UCLA and First Congregational Church of Los Angeles.

 The Bond